Mehgugs/lacord/README.md

-This library provides support for slash commands naturally over the gateway and also provides a https server module under `lacord.outoing-webhook-server` for interfacing with discord over outgoing webhook.
+This library provides support for slash commands naturally over the gateway and also provides a https server module under `lacord.outoing-webhook-server` for interfacing with Discord over outgoing webhook.
 When using this method there are a couple of things to keep in mind:

 - You must use TLS.
 By default this module accepts two file paths after the server options table.
   The first one should be your full certificate chain in pem format and the second should be your private key in pem format.